-Darcy Higgs - Mr. Higgs has over 35 years of experience in capital markets.
-Mr. Higgs has been principally self-employed as an investor since 2010.
+Darcy Higgs - Mr. Higgs has over 40 years of experience in capital markets.
+Mr. Higgs has been principally self-employed as an investor since 2010, and was appointed as interim CEO of the Company on December 31, 2023.
 Mr. Higgs has also been providing consulting services to Nevada Exploration Inc. (TSXV: NGE) since 2015.
-He was registered in Canada (securities, options and futures) for over 25 years as a broker and in the United States (securities) and acted as a consultant to one of the largest private equity firms in China.
+He was registered in Canada (securities and options) for over 25 years as a broker and in the United States (securities) and acted as a consultant to one of the largest private equity firms in China.
 Mr. Higgs has a Bachelor of Commerce (Finance) degree from the University of British Columbia.